Description length of canonical and microcanonical models: Applications to maximum-entropy models

-These expressions provide two significant insights.
-Firstly, the order of the log-likelihood difference is $o(n)$ regardless of the growth rate of $m$.
-This implies that condition (\ref{equiv_delta_log}) is met, and ensemble equivalence holds.
-Secondly, the leading terms of the log-likelihood and complexity differences are identical, and they cancel out when the two terms are compared.
-The resulting asymptotic difference in description length depends on the size of the system only through the matrix density $p^*$, which is assumed to be finite in the dense regime.
-Thus, in this regime, the description length difference between the canonical and microcanonical description lengths is finite in the limit.
+The expressions above provide two significant insights.
+First, the order of the difference between log-likelihood functions is $o(n)$, regardless of the growth rate of $m$, a result implying that condition (\ref{equiv_delta_log}) is met and ensemble equivalence holds.
+Second, the leading terms of expressions (\ref{as_delta_l_er}) and (\ref{as_delta_c_er}) are identical, thus canceling out when compared.
+Consequently, the (asymptotic) difference between description lengths depends on the size of the system only through the matrix density $p^*$, assumed to be finite in the dense regime.
+Thus, such a difference is finite in the same regime, in agreement with (\ref{dkl_deltadl}).

-In what follows, we will replicate these results for local constraints and highlight the differences and similarities between the two scenarios.